Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-10-12-Package-Management.md

 ---
 layout: post
-title: Package Management on Windows
+title: Package Management on Windows with Chocolately
 subtitle: A life saver for all the Windows users out there
 tags: [Windows Chocolately]
 ---